jennybc/gapminder/README.md

 Excerpt from the [Gapminder](http://www.gapminder.org/data/) data.
 This R data package provides the data as a data frame (as `tbl_df`, if you're using [`dplyr`](http://cran.r-project.org/package=dplyr)) and in tab delimited form.
 Package includes premade color schemes for the countries and continents.

-This data frame includes six variables, ([Gapminder.org documentation page](http://www.gapminder.org/data/documentation/)):
+The `gapminder` data frame includes six variables, ([Gapminder.org documentation page](http://www.gapminder.org/data/documentation/)):

 | variable  | meaning                  |
 |:----------|:-------------------------|